sinticbolivia/JSTableModel/README.md

 ]
 ```
 # About Author
+My name is Juan Marcelo Aviles Paco, I am from Bolivia.
+I like de software development and build tools to handle data in a single way (i like the abstraction).

 I am a developer self motivated working as CEO on Sintic Bolivia company.<br/>
 I like to work on OpenSource project to share my knowledge and useful tools built around all my expertise working on projects.<br/>